BossMan1991/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Install.md

 To exit nano `ctrl+x` and then enter `y` to save and hit enter.

 #### DBFilePath
-No you need to change the `DBFilePath` value to something valid, if you are running as root, '/root' is a good choice.
+Now you need to change the `DBFilePath` value to something valid, if you are running as root, '/root' is a good choice.

 Original Value
 ```python